 The college conducts R.A.D.
 (Rape Aggression Defense) System of Self-Defense training for any interested female student.
 This training is nationally recognized and is taught by certified RAD instructor.
 There is one class scheduled per semester.

 But why R.A.D.?

-and

-in

-turn.
+and instructors in will turn.